0% Foreign Fees Credit Cards

 Pauline Hatch

 For example, if you went on holiday overseas and used your card to spend $5,000 on accommodation, car hire and everyday living, you would pay $150 in foreign fees if your card had a 3% foreign currency conversion fee.
 That’s $150 in someone else’s pocket, not in yours.
 Save cash by checking the range of top cards with no foreign fees using our visual comparison tools to compare important features like interest and annual fees.
+Just note that foreign transaction fees are also called international transaction fees, foreign fees or foreign currency conversion fees.
 On desktop, you'll see circles under each of these features; on mobile you'll see a bar.
 The more filled-in these are, the stronger the features .
 This can help you to choose a card that not only saves you on foreign fees, but also suits your budget and your spending style.

 read moreclose